The Birth of Time

 Ceridwen—Kanna, Mistress of Pain

 Camulos—The Avatar of Wrath

 Aeron—Odio (who was imprisoned by Kilmorph during the Age of Dragons)

 Mulcarn—Taranis the Unchanging

 Agares—none (until the later creation of Hyborem, Lord of the Balors)

-At the sixth generation of men Os-Gabella returned from Lacuna and stole two children, Alexis and Flauros, to raise as her own.
+At the sixth generation of men, Os-Gabella returned from Lacuna and stole two children, Alexis and Flauros, to raise as her own.
 These children become the first vampires, killing others to sustain their life throughout the ages.

 AGE OF DRAGONS

 During this time hundreds of angels succumbed to the whispers of Agares.
-These fell from the service to the Angel that had created them.
+These fell from service to the Angel that had created them.
 To this day Agares has more angels in his service than any other Angel, but none of them were created by his hand.
 Even his archangel, Hyborem, is a corruption of another.

 Cernunnos, the great horned one, was the archangel of Sucellus.
 He dared to attack Agares directly.
 Agares picked up the powerful archangel and showed him visions of himself dark and corrupted.
 So powerful was the vision that it became real, splitting Cernunnos into two creatures.
 They were identical in form but the new creature, which Agares named Hyborem, was dark in aspect and colored in blood.
 Hyborem and Cernunnos fought but neither could defeat the other.
-As such, even the archangel of Agares was stolen from another, he is a perversion of the natural.
+As such, even the archangel of Agares was stolen from another.
+He is a perversion of the natural.